Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 3.2.3.
 Step Three: Select Training Course(s)

-Once training needs have been identified, the Project Team should find appropriate training courses to bring individual’s competency up to the required level.
-For general awareness the Project Team may decide to use its own staff to deliver training but the majority of training will be delivered by external parties.
+Once training needs have been identified, the Delivery Team should find appropriate training courses to bring individual’s competency up to the required level.
+For general awareness the Delivery Team may decide to use its own staff to deliver training but the majority of training will be delivered by external parties.
 A register of courses recognised as addressing core competencies is be available from QSEP.

 3.2.4.
 Step Four: Training delivery